byu-cpe/ecen520_student/tx_sim/UART_Transmitter_sim.md

 1. Required Makefile rules:
     * `sim_tx`: performs command line simulation of tx testbench using the default parameters
     * `sim_tx_115200_even`: performs command line simulation of tx testbench with a baud rate of 115200 and even parity
-1. Make sure you have committed your `tx_sim.png` waveform simulation file.
+1. Make sure you have committed your `tx_sim.png` and `tx_sim_long.png` waveform simulation file.
 Also, make sure you have committed the `long_sim.do` simulation file.
-1. You need to have at least 3 "Error" commits in your repository as described [here](../resources/assignment_mechanics.md#github-commits).
 2. Complete the [report.md](report.md) file in your assignment directory.

 <!-- Notes:
-- Need to help people learn how to use the GUI simulator.
-They just tried using the command line only.
-(Maybe a tutorial on how to use the GUI simulator?)
 - Need to have a way for the testbench to generate an error when there is a problem so the python file catches the error.
 -->